heptio/vscode-jsonnet/README.md

 # Jsonnet Support for Visual Studio Code

-A simple bare-boenes extension providing simple syntax highlighting for [Jsonnet][jsonnet] files (specifically, files with the `.jsonnet` and `.libsonent` suffixes), as well as a Markdown-style preview pane that auto-updates every time you save.
+A simple bare-bones extension providing simple syntax highlighting for [Jsonnet][jsonnet] files (specifically, files with the `.jsonnet` and `.libsonent` suffixes), as well as a Markdown-style preview pane that auto-updates every time you save.